sabrinastronomy/PulsarCalibrators/README.md

 # PulsarCalibrators
-Code to analyze both ATNF and CHIME data and constrain the pulsars that are suitable calibrators.
+Code to analyze both ATNF and CHIME data and constrain pulsars that are suitable calibrators.

 Dependencies:
 - matplotlib